-Some said it would never catch on, but here we are over four years on from the original Galaxy Note phablet with the fourth generation device - the Samsung Galaxy Note 4.
+Some said it would never catch on, but over four years on from the original Galaxy Note phablet the fourth generation device - the Samsung Galaxy Note 4 - launched.

 The Galaxy Note's big screen and S Pen stylus are certainly not for everyone.
-The Samsung Galaxy S6 and Galaxy Alpha offer a more mainstream smartphone setup - the Note 4 brings together big power, a big screen and big productivity.
+The Samsung Galaxy S7 and Galaxy S7 Edge offer a more mainstream (and updated) smartphone setup, while the Note 4 brings together big power, a big screen and big productivity - even if it is a little long in the tooth now.

-If you're after a top-end smartphone which won't break the bank (or your palm, pocket or handbag) then you're probably in the wrong place.
+If you're after a top-end smartphone which won't break your palm, pocket or handbag then you're probably in the wrong place - this isn't even the best Note handset anymore - but the Galaxy Note 4 still has a lot to offer.

-It's also no longer the newest flagship in Samsung's fleet either, with the introduction of the Galaxy S6 and Galaxy S6 Edge providing the most cutting edge tech and an improved design.
+It's also no longer the newest flagship in Samsung's fleet with the introduction of the Galaxy Note 5, while the Galaxy S7 and Galaxy S7 Edge provide the most cutting edge tech and an improved design.

 When it comes to design Samsung has definitely listened about its latest line-up feeling plasticky in the hand and has decided to give the Note 4 more of a premium finish.